stmilne/icds_docs/docs/handling-data/file-storage.md

 PI-owned **group** storage directories are available for purchase.
 These are designed for collaborative work or group level software.

 Files in home, work, and group are backed up by a sequence of daily "snapshots" which are kept for 90 days.
 To have files restored from a snapshot, email Client Support at <icds@psu.edu>.

+!!! warning "No backup is infallible"
+Users are exceptionally strongly encouraged to make an off-ICDS backup plan for critical data such as configuration files necessary to replicate their research.
+Using services such as the [Penn State University Backup Service](https://pennstate.service-now.com/sp?id=it_service_offering_request_forms&offering_id=0d2d68fb37a75f406a0f94c543990eb8) may be a good option.

 ## Quotas